 Students may receive credit toward graduation designated as competency credit (graded S/U) on their transcripts for Oakland University courses, subject to the following provisions:

-- That they pass an appropriate competency examination not more than six weeks after the term begins.
+- Pass an appropriate competency examination not more than six weeks after the term begins.
 Competency credit will not be permitted for a course when a student has received credit for more advanced courses in the same area.

 Students may apply up to 60 credits based on non-classroom experience toward a degree program.
 Students seeking second degrees are limited to 16 credits of non-classroom experience.
-Students may apply non-classroom experience (course competency, Advanced Placement, IB and/or CLEP credits) to satisfy General Education Requirements .
+Students may apply non-classroom experience (course competency, Advanced Placement, IB, CLEP, and/or DSST credits) to satisfy General Education Requirements.